3 Lab 3: Working with vector attributes

 How many rivers would you get if you changed the above expression to "NAME" LIKE 'C%'?

 Four (Columbia, Colorado, Congo, Chire).
-When you use the ‘%’ wildcard it means ‘any amount of any character’.
+When you use the ‘%’ wildcard it means ‘any characters in any number’, including zero characters - if there were a river called just ‘C’, it would select it too.

 1. Finally, create a selection with the expression "NAME" LIKE 'AM%' (notice the upper-case).
 You won’t get any results.
 Then change the expression to "NAME" ILIKE 'AM%'.
 You should get the same three rivers starting with ‘Am’ again.